 In Bali there are several, but mainly these two volcanoes are the interesting ones, being the largest and the only active ones.
 Most tourists are happy with a photo of them, but if someone is thinking about a closer approach, here’s how to do it.

-The highest point of the island, 3031 m above sea level.
-Although the last eruption dates back to 1963, plumes of smoke and ash are usually observed.
+It is the highest point of the island, 3031 m of altitude.
+Although previously the last eruption dated back to 1963, up to 2017 columns of smoke and ash ejection could be observed frequently.
 Because of its shape, Balinese consider it a divine replica of Mount Meru, center of the universe where Hindu deities live, so Pura Besakih, Bali’s main temple, was built in its southwest base.
 In this last eruption, lava just passed meters nearby the temple without touching, which increased its fame as a religious place.

 After the eruption in november 2017, probably it will take years to allow again the hike.
 I did not go up, but it could be done by two routes: